google/WebFundamentals/src/content/en/fundamentals/accessibility/05-styling/styling-eight.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

-As you've seen in this lesson, there are a lot of interesting facets to accessibility worth considering when building an app.
+As you've seen in this lesson, there are many interesting facets to accessibility worth considering when building an app.

  - You saw that a well laid-out focus strategy is extremely important but that, without focus styling, that effort goes completely to waste.